County of Devon

 Records of the diocese (which included most of Cornwall up to 1875), 13th-20th centuries (including bishops' registers of institutions, ordinations, licences, and consecrations, faculties, marriage bonds and allegations, tithe maps and apportionments, glebe terriers, consistory court act and deposition books, testamentary and other papers).

-Records of churches and congregations, 16th century to the present day, including registers (coverage for all Devon, Plymouth and Torbay on microfiche /microfilm or unfilmed originals), churchwardens' accounts, overseers' accounts and papers, charity deeds and other records; minutes of civil parishes from 1894.
+Records of churches and congregations, 16th century to the present day, including registers, churchwardens' accounts, overseers' accounts and papers, charity deeds, tithe maps and apportionments, Parochial Church Council minutes and other records..

 Records of Baptist, Unitarian, Congregationalist/Independent congregations and Society of Friends, 17th century onwards; also Methodist connexions, from 18th century onwards, including registers after 1837, minutes, accounts, and other papers, though coverage varies throughout the county.